sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - Design the structure of game, deciding which design patterns we will use.
 * Blocker : Need to start implementation.

+# Day 4 - 10th April

+#### Sricheta
+* What I did yesterday - I worked on building the architecture of game.
+I modeled the architecture.
+* What I will do today - Today I will work sprint planning and I will assign stories to everyone.
+* Blocker : Assigning stories